 The MIUI 12 is fitted with lots of adjustable functions.
 You may either pick an App drawer that has tabs for multiple types of applications.
 The search bar is handy at the bottom of the thumb.
 The grid and icon scale of the home monitor may be changed.
 However, if you want to change the wallpaper like something straightforward, you have to go through the Xiaomi Themes app with choices.

-More to be found in the Settings App – power saver mode, shortcuts, and motions, a protected private data Second Room, a simplified Lite Mode UI, Game Turbo optimizations, a floating Camera Toolbox with a range of imaging and sound enhancement possibility as well as Google’s parental control and digital health features.
+More to be found in the Settings App – power saver mode, shortcuts, and motions, a protected private data Second Room, a simplified Lite Mode UI, Game Turbo optimizations, a floating Camera Toolbox with a range of imaging and sound enhancement possibilities as well as Google’s parental control and digital health features.

 Almost nobody is asking whether the mid-range or premium phones are fantastic.
 Usage is incredibly seamless and there should be a little inconvenience in everyday use.
 The device refresh rate is set to 60Hz by design, and it has little visible advantage by adjusting to 120Hz while executing touch-screen interactions such as scrolling and swiping.
 The only trouble with this phone is that it is so big.
 After keeping it in one hand for around half an hour, I was starting to experience wrist exhaustion.

 The fingerprint sensor is very restricted, and the phone is not convenient for people who are left-handed.
 I seldom had an issue using my right thumb, but I had a persistent problem with my left forefinger.
 Facial recognition was also an impressive function of the phone.
 But, it is less reliable than utilizing a PIN or template, and an image of the consumer could be opened quickly by the phone.